Khalifa House Museum: The ethnographic museum

 The Khalifa House Museum contains artefacts relating to the Mahdist state (1885–1898), such as suits of mail, Mahdist coins, flimsy banknotes issued by Gordon during the Siege of Khartoum, swords and personal belongings of the Khalifa.
 Some rooms are dedicated to the Battle of Omdurman showcasing rifles, a Maxim automatic gun, banners, spears and robes obtained from the battle field.
 The collection also includes photographs of Khartoum during this time and its subsequent occupation by the British.

 The courtyards house other historical items, such as the cupola saved from the ruins of the original Mahdi's tomb and also the first car in Sudan, an Arrol-Johnston motor tractor.

 Restoration

 In 2018, the Khalifa House Museum was awarded funding by the British Council for the Western Sudan Community Museums Project.
 During the two-year funding period, the building and its extensive collection were restored.
 Staff were given training in material conservation, collection management, storage and protection of the displays.
 The collections were photographed and digitised, and this data was shared with another British Council Cultural Protection Funded project, Sudan Memory.
 This project is a British-Sudanese cooperation with the National Corporation for Antiquities and Museums (NCAM) of Sudan.

+Reports in September 2024 suggested that the museum had been looted in the context of the Sudanese civil war.
+Among the items missing were the swords used Osman Digna and Abd al-Rahman al-Nujoumi during the Mahdist War.